Inhale

 I examined Lily’s things again until the woman returned with a stern-looking man wearing a black suit.
 Was he Chinese or Japanese?
 She spoke to him in their language.

-“Good afternoon,” the man said.
+“Good afternoon,” the man said to me.
 “What is your name?”

 “Kyle Robinson,” I answered.